MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-8.md

 PlayReady 4.8 introduces an updated Activation v2 protocol for device individualization.
 The new protocol uses a new XML-based challenge/response format under the `ActivationService/v2` namespace and points to updated activation endpoints.
 Activation v2 also introduces a v1-to-v2 reactivation path, allowing devices that were previously individualized using the legacy activation protocol to seamlessly transition to the new protocol.
 The legacy Activation v1 protocol remains functional for existing devices but is no longer the default for new activations on supported platforms.

-### OP-TEE Platform Support

-PlayReady 4.8 adds full platform support for OP-TEE (Open Portable Trusted Execution Environment), enabling PlayReady to run as a trusted application within ARM TrustZone-based TEEs.
-The OP-TEE platform includes OEM-layer implementations for file I/O, cryptography, secure time, device model identification, and tracing, as well as a TEE bridge and broker trusted application.
-A Buildroot external package is provided for streamlined integration into embedded Linux build systems.
-Comprehensive documentation is included covering integration, quick start, and troubleshooting guidance.

 ## Changes in PlayReady Server SDK Version 4.8

 ### General Server Changes